 Sounds fancy and complicated – we know!
 But to sum it up, it utilizes three combustion systems for maximum heat production while minimizing emission.
 How minimal?
 0.54 g/hr!
 That’s a crazy clean burn if you compare it to our budget choice’s 1.9 g/h rating.

 You don’t even waste thousands of dollars on building a chimney because you can vent it out back for a wall-mounted system.
 You can even install this wood stove in a corner because you can place the sideload on the main door’s right or left section.
 Talk about wood stove installation versatility!

 Need an extra push to grab the Hearthstone Heritage Soapstone Wood Stove?
 Well, it’s one of the few wood stoves that you can customize the finish to match your living room’s interior.

-Now, of course, all that customization and clean, efficient burning come at a price – $3,550 to be exact.
+Now, of course, all that customization and clean, efficient burning come at a price.
 That doesn’t even include the blower and heat shields.
-It’s a premium choice for sure.

 Most of today’s wood stoves look and operate the same way.
 Sometimes, you just want to do things the old-fashioned way.
 It’s the best wood stove-no electricity needed, just plain wood burning in a cast-iron stove.